-Natural remedies have saved my life, literally.
-About 10 years ago, I developed a painful nerve problem.
+Natural remedies have given me my life back.
+More than a decade ago, I developed a painful nerve problem.
 For a time, I couldn’t walk.
 It progressed so quickly that I had no doubt I’d soon be in a wheelchair, if I didn’t find some way to reverse this crippling process.

 Fortunately, I knew a fair amount about natural healing, even though I didn’t put it into practice.
 My diet was terrible and I was under a lot of stress, which I did nothing to change.